uxlfoundation/oneapi-construction-kit/doc/overview/compiler/computemux-compiler.rst

 The ComputeMux Compiler hides its usage of LLVM behind a set of virtual interfaces.
-This avoids the need for an open standards implementation linking with the oneAPI Construction Kit, such as OpenCL and Vulkan, to also link with LLVM, improving encapsulation.
+This avoids the need for an open standards implementation linking with the oneAPI Construction Kit, such as OpenCL, to also link with LLVM, improving encapsulation.

 The base implementation of the interfaces, such as ``BaseModule``, are